 1. Drink more water.

-If you are not getting between 7 and 9 glasses per day of water, you’re probably not getting enough.
+If you are not drinking between 7 and 9 glasses per day of water, you’re probably not getting enough.
 There are countless benefits to getting the right number of ounces, but more deleterious effects should you not meet the quota.
 Take into account how much you sweat when you calculate how much you need.
 Your natural moisture barrier needs plenty of water to help skin look more supple, fresh, and young.